kpumuk/meta-tags/README.md

 ### Pagination links

-Previous and next links indicate indicate the relationship between individual URLs.
+Previous and next links indicate the relationship between individual URLs.
 Using these attributes is a strong hint to Google that you want us to treat these pages as a logical sequence.

 ```ruby
 set_meta_tags prev: "http://yoursite.com/url?page=1"